Strathy Hall

 Strathy Hall is an antebellum plantation house located near Richmond Hill in Bryan County, Georgia.
-It was originally constructed in 1756 by James MacKay, a Scottish Captain serving alongside George Washington under general Ogelthorpe defending the southern boarder from the Spanish.
+It was originally constructed in 1756 by James Mackay, a Scottish captain serving alongside George Washington under General Oglethorpe defending the southern border from the Spanish.
 In the early 1800s the house was damaged in a fire and by circa 1840 by George W. McAllister restored the house on its original foundation, the paternal uncle of Archibald McAllister, who owned Strathy Hall Plantation, a large rice plantation on the Ogeechee River.